Kensington (Vic.)

 Kensington shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Kensington's educational attainment exceeds national averages.
-Among residents aged 15+, 59.1% hold university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are the most prevalent at 35.5%, followed by postgraduate qualifications (18.3%) and graduate diplomas (5.3%).
+Kensington's residents aged 15+ have a higher proportion of university qualifications than national averages.
+Specifically, 59.1% hold such qualifications compared to Australia's 30.4% and Victoria's 33.4%.
+Bachelor degrees are the most common at 35.5%, followed by postgraduate qualifications (18.3%) and graduate diplomas (5.3%).
 Vocational pathways account for 17.3% of qualifications, with advanced diplomas making up 8.5% and certificates 8.8%.

-Current educational participation is high, at 28.0%, including 10.3% in tertiary education, 6.9% in primary education, and 4.8% in secondary education.
-Kensington's four schools have a combined enrollment of 793 students as of the latest data.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1097.
-Educational provision is conventional, split between two primary and two secondary institutions.
+Educational participation is high in Kensington, with 28.0% currently enrolled in formal education.
+This includes 10.3% in tertiary education, 6.9% in primary education, and 4.8% pursuing secondary education.
+The area's four schools combined have an enrollment of 793 students, with above-average socio-educational conditions indicated by an ICSEA score of 1097.
+Educational provision is split between two primary and two secondary institutions.

 Frequently Asked Questions - Education